Norwegian campaign: Campaign in western Norway

 The important western cities of Bergen and Stavanger were captured by the Germans on 9 April.
 Some 2,000 German soldiers occupied Bergen and captured the Norwegian arms depots there.
 The small Norwegian infantry forces in Bergen retreated eastwards, blowing up two railway bridges and sections of road after them.
 Despite the loss of the cities, the regional commander, General William Steffens, ordered a total mobilization.
 During mid-April the 6,000-strong Norwegian 4th Division, responsible for the defence of western Norway, was mobilized around the town of Voss in Hordaland.
-The 4th Division was the only military district outside of northern Norway to be mobilized completely and in an orderly fashion.
+The 4th Division was the only military district outside northern Norway to be mobilized completely and in an orderly fashion.
 The soldiers of the 4th Division managed to repulse the initial German push along the Bergen Line railway line connecting western and eastern Norway.

 After troops of the more northerly 5th Division had covered the British landings at Åndalsnes, Steffens planned an offensive aimed at recapturing Bergen.
 To achieve this aim the 4th Division had a total mobilized force of 6,361 soldiers and 554 horses.
-General Steffens' plans were made redundant when General Ruge on 16 April ordered most of the division's forces to be redeployed to Valdres and Hallingdal, in order to reinforce the main front in eastern Norway.
+General Steffens' plans were made redundant when General Ruge on 16 April ordered most of the division's forces to be redeployed to Valdres and Hallingdal, to reinforce the main front in eastern Norway.
 The focus of the remaining forces in western Norway became to prevent the Germans from advancing from the areas around Bergen.
 Norwegian naval forces, organized into three regional commands by Admiral Tank-Nielsen, prevented German intrusions into Hardangerfjord and Sognefjord.
 In total the Royal Norwegian Navy fielded some 17–18 warships and five to six aircraft in western Norway following the German capture of Bergen.
 After the Luftwaffe bombed and severely damaged Voss and the surrounding countryside on 23–25 April, inflicting civilian casualties, the Germans captured the town on 26 April.